huggingface/blog/the-partnership-amazon-sagemaker-and-hugging-face.md

 To learn how to access and use the new Hugging Face DLCs with the Amazon SageMaker Python SDK, check out the guides and resources below.

+> _On July 8th, 2021 we extended the Amazon SageMaker integration to add easy deployment and inference of Transformers models.
+If you want to learn how you can [deploy Hugging Face models easily with Amazon SageMaker](https://huggingface.co/blog/deploy-hugging-face-models-easily-with-amazon-sagemaker) take a look at the [new blog post](https://huggingface.co/blog/deploy-hugging-face-models-easily-with-amazon-sagemaker) and the [documentation](https://huggingface.co/docs/sagemaker/inference)._

 ---

 ## **Features & Benefits 🔥**